The Mouth is Not the Brain: Bridging Energy-Based World Models and Language Generation: Introduction

-This paper therefore proposes an architectural principle: separate the world model from the language model and assign distinct roles to each.
-The world model learns the latent structure of a domain: what entities exist, how they relate, and which configurations are coherent, while the language model receives this structured representation and renders it as fluent text.
-We liken this division to the relationship between cognition and language production in the brain: the world model functions as a belief system that determines what to say, while the language model functions as a linguistic faculty that determines how to say it.
-The mouth is not the brain—but neither is the language model a passive conduit.
-It serves as a language area that shapes expression while remaining agnostic to content.
+This paper therefore proposes to separate the world model from the language model.
+The world model learns the latent structure of a domain (e.g., what entities exist, how they relate, and which configurations are coherent) while the language model renders this structured representation as fluent text.
+We instantiate this principle in consumer product reviews, where structured behavioral data coexists with rich textual expressions.

-We instantiate this principle in the domain of consumer product reviews, where structured behavioral data (purchases, ratings, brand choices) coexists with rich textual expressions of opinion.
-We evaluate our approach on Amazon product reviews \cite{amazon_product_review1,amazon_product_review2}, demonstrating that sentiment interventions produce coherent, appropriately shifted text while preserving other attributes.
-The remainder of this paper is organized as follows: Section 2 reviews related work, Section 3 describes the proposed model, Sections 4--6 present experiments, and Section 7 concludes with implications and limitations.